rpm-software-management/dnf/doc/api_repos.rst

     A string with the repo's name.

+  .. attribute:: pkgdir

+    Directory where packages of a remote repo will be downloaded to.
+By default it is derived from `cachedir` in :meth:`.__init__` but can be overriden by assigning to this attribute.

   .. attribute:: sslverify

     Whether SSL certificate checking should be performed at all.
 Defaults to ``True``.